 Kalibiru National Park is located at Menoreh Mountain, Kulonprogo Regency, Yogyakarta.
 The rolling hills host thick green forests with over 7 km trekking tracks.
 It wasn’t always like this before.
 In the past Kalibiru was a barren and arid area.
 Trees are gone due to political instability which leads to unsupervised burnings and illegal logging.

-Since Kalibiru is located 450m above the sea level, the air is cool and clean.
-From the viewpoint, tourists can take a glance to nearby Sermo Reservoir, an artificial lake serving as irrigation and water source for Kulonprogo Regency.
+Since Kalibiru is located 450m above sea level, the air is cool and clean.
+From this viewpoint, tourists can take a glance at nearby Sermo Reservoir, an artificial lake serving as an irrigation and water source for Kulonprogo regency.

 Kalibiru National Park Viewpoint & Sunset

-Kalibiru is famous for a seemingly endless row of trees surrounding Sermo Reservoir.
-The Sermo Reservoir sits in the south, its surface glistening like a pearl, reflecting the sunlight.
-Far behind, a white line shows the waves of the South coast's beaches.
+Kalibiru is famous for a seemingly endless row of trees surrounding the Sermo reservoir.
+The Sermo reservoir sits in the south, its surface glistening like a pearl, reflecting the sunlight.
+Far behind, a white line shows the waves of the South coast’s beaches.

-In good weather, expect a glimpse of the notorious Mount Merapi in the north side.
+In good weather, expect a glimpse of the notorious Mount Merapi on the north side.
 All of these spectacles are nothing but remarkable.
-Nearing dawn, head to Kalibiru's iconic viewing deck, a gazebo with traditional joglo design.
+Nearing dawn, head to Kalibiru’s iconic viewing deck, a gazebo with a traditional joglo design.
 This is the best spot to hunt for sunset.

 Wait as the time creeps into the evening, and then watch the sun making its way down before disappearing into the horizon.
 The sky turns from orange to red to purple, all colors stacking to each other creating an incredible painting only nature can create.

-It would be a shame leaving this scenic place without capturing some social media-worthy photos.
+It would be a shame to leave this scenic place without capturing some social media-worthy photos.
 Queue among eager visitors to snap a picture at one of the photo spots.
 The photo spots at Kalibiru National Park are basically wooden platforms located on strategic vantage points.

 Trekking At Kalibiru National Park

 The thick forest of Kalibiru invites hungry adventurers to reveals its beauty.
-Not only that the trekking route is well-maintain in order to make the adventure easier.
+Not only that the trekking route is well-maintain.
 But it also comes with several options.
-Opt for the shortest track if visitors want an easy stroll.
-The shorter route is only 2-3 kilometers.
+Opt for the shortest track for an easy stroll.
+The short route is only 2-3 kilometers.

 The longer track is about four to seven kilometers long.
-Do make a stop at Sermo Reservoir.
+Do make a stop at Sermo’s reservoir.
 Because the trek passes through this beautiful artificial lake.
-Rest on the lakeside while watching locals do some fishing.
+Rest on the lakeside while watching the locals fishing.
 There are also plenty of photo opportunities at Sermo, so do not forget to snap some photos before leaving.

 Spice up the peaceful Kalibiru National Park visits with a little bit of excitement.
-There are plenty of outbound activities.
-Rent an ATV or a Jeep.
-And have an off-road exploration through the Menoreh Forest.
-If the idea of swaying high above the ground interest visitors, then do not miss the adrenaline bridge.
+There are plenty of outbound activities to choose.
+Rent an ATV or a Jeep, and explore an off-road adventure through the Menoreh forest.
+If the idea of swaying high above the ground sounds fascinating, then do not miss the adrenaline bridge.